JosTorre/JosTorre.github.io/content/thoughts/miscquotes.md

 - *'Each man establishes himself inheritor of his own actions and his own merits'* -unknown
 - *'The dosis makes the venom'* -unknown
 - *'If you judge people, you have no time to love them'* -Mother Theresa
-- *'May you have enough happiness to keep you sweet, trials to keep you strong, sorrow to keep you human, failure to keep you humble, success to keep you eager, friends to give you comfort, wealth to meet your needs, enthusiasm to look forward, faith to banish depression, determination to make each day better than yesterday.
-May you have enough.'* -Mother Theresa
 - *'Don't doubt in darkness what you've seen in light'* -P. Chema
 - *'Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin.'* -Mother Theresa
 - *'Kind words can be short and easy to speak, but their echoes are truly endless.'* -Mother Theresa